James A. Redden Federal Courthouse: Exterior

 There have not been extensive changes to the exterior of the building since the 1940 addition.
 Notable alterations include the replacement of the two outer entry doors with double hung windows (and later reversal); revisions to the wall at the loading dock and a new ramp; removal of the fire escape; site paving and planting changes; and the removal of the original parapet balustrade, which was replaced with solid stone panels similar to the 1940 addition.
 The open stone balustrade was later restored.
-A west side window of the lobby has been replaced with a fully lited door that is reached by an accessible lift concealed in what was formerly a light-well to a basement window.
+A west side window of the lobby has been replaced with a fully lifted door that is reached by an accessible lift concealed in what was formerly a light-well to a basement window.

 An essential element to the building's facade and integrity is its (almost complete) set of original functioning wood windows (which were recently abated).
 Note that windows on the north side of the building have steel frames for the wood sash units.